Office Word MCP server

 • Windows: %APPDATA%\Claude\claude_desktop_config.json

-Remember to restart Claude for Desktop after making configuration changes.
+Remember to restart Claude for Desktop after configuration changes.

-Once configured, you can ask Claude to perform various operations on Word documents:
+Once configured, you can ask Claude to perform operations such as:

 Document Management